BrandanKeen/hurricane-field-analysis/README.md

 ## Independent, Vehicle-based Observations & Analysis

 This repository presents field observations and analyses from surface data collected during vehicle-based intercepts of landfalling hurricanes during the 2024 Atlantic hurricane season.
-All data were recorded using a **Davis Vantage Pro 2** weather station mounted on a **custom-built apparatus affixed to the truck**, designed to withstand hurricane-force conditions and collect reliable in-situ meteorological data.
+All data were recorded using a **Davis Vantage Pro 2** weather station mounted on a **custom-built apparatus affixed to the vehicle**, designed to withstand hurricane-force conditions and collect reliable in-situ meteorological data.

 The station was configured to log high-resolution observations at **1-minute intervals** during landfall.
 These observations were later used to produce detailed visualizations capturing storm evolution and intensity.